nreinhardt/dotfiles/README.md

 ## Instance-specific configuration

-If you need to convert
-*  To create custom scripts for your machine, customize the startup script `startup-scripts`.
-You can put aliases and other custom configuration there.
-Every branch/machine should have its own version of the startup script.
-See the README.md in `startup-scripts` for more information.

-### Installing zsh plugins
+See `startup-scripts` for instance-specific configuration.

-#### zsh-syntax-highlighting
+### zsh-syntax-highlighting

 To run, the `zsh-syntax-highlighting` plugin, you must first clone it into `oh-my-zsh`'s plugins directory:
 ```